pdariusv/howdy-group-project/README.md

 Make sure you have `node` version 10.x or newer and `npm`.
 Also make sure MongoDB is installed and running.

 1. Install dependencies with `npm install` (backend) and `cd client && npm install` (frontend)
+1. Populate your DB with `npm run seed-db`.
-2. Start the backend server with `npm run dev` from the root directory.
+1. Start the backend server with `npm run dev` from the root directory.
-3. Start the React dev server with `npm start` from the `client/` directory.
+1. Start the React dev server with `npm start` from the `client/` directory.